The Fall Trips You Should be Planning Now

 Want to forget fall altogether and live in a state of perpetual summer?
 Miami is where it’s at — and with flights to nearby Ft.
 Lauderdale starting at just around $60 each way, it’s also a pretty cheap getaway.
 Pull your skimpiest bathing suit out for one last hurrah, because in sun-soaked, anything-goes Miami, it’s really all you’ll need.

 Have you heard about the summer’s biggest travel news?
 Pittsburgh International Airport is now offering direct flights to London for the first time in almost 20 years!
 While this one isn’t exactly a fall trip (British Airways won’t begin offering flights until April 2, 2019), tickets are already available for purchase, which means you can spend your fall planning where you should eat, stay and shop on your hop across the pond.
+If you didn’t want to stay directly in London’s city center, you could stay at a Holiday Inn London Kensington instead.
+There are lots of activities you can do whilst in London so don’t worry about being bored!

 Lots of Pittsburghers consider NYC a go-to weekend destination, but if you haven’t spent much time exploring Brooklyn, fall is the perfect time to do so.
 With a slower pace than Manhattan but some of the best restaurants and shopping in the country, Brooklyn is an incredible weekend road trip.
 Stay at the design-forward McCarren Hotel & Pool or the hip Urban Cowboy B&B, hit the boutiques in Williamsburg and plan a meal to remember at Maison Premiere, Roberta’s or Five Leaves.